Washington’s zoos can reopen in limited capacity under second phase of Inslee’s four-part coronavirus reopening plan

 Twenty-one counties — most of them outside the Puget Sound region — now have been cleared by state health officials to proceed to the second phase of the reopening.

-Those counties are: Adams, Asotin, Columbia, Cowlitz, Ferry, Garfield, Grant, Grays Harbor, Island, Jefferson, Lewis, Lincoln, Mason, Pacific, Pend Orielle, San Juan, Skamania, Spokane, Stevens, Wahkiakum and Whitman.
+Those counties are: Adams, Asotin, Columbia, Cowlitz, Ferry, Garfield, Grant, Grays Harbor, Island, Jefferson, Lewis, Lincoln, Mason, Pacific, Pend Oreille, San Juan, Skamania, Spokane, Stevens, Wahkiakum and Whitman.

 State health officials have said June 1 is the date that most counties would move to the second phase of the plan, if public-health data looks favorable.